Why HybridOps?

 Without a contract that separates intent from implementation, there is no stable execution target to re-run or audit.

-Screenshots and log files are not evidence
+Screenshots and raw logs are not operational records

 How HybridOps answers each problem